gamazonlab/IGESWorkshop2023/README.md

 Workshop participants will have a working knowledge of R and must have RStudio and the Seurat library installed.

+### Speakers

+Dr. Eric R. Gamazon is broadly interested in genomics, computational biology, machine learning, and genetic medicine.
+He is a faculty member of the Vanderbilt Genetics Institute and leads an interdisciplinary laboratory of computational scientists and molecular biologists.
+An ongoing project involves understanding gene regulation across tissues and cell types to gain insights into disease mechanisms and therapeutic targets.
+He served as a co-chair of the GWAS Working Group of the Genotype-Tissue Expression (GTEx) project.
+He was a recipient of a Genomic Innovator Award (2019) from the National Institutes of Health and is a Life Member of Clare Hall, University of Cambridge.

+Hanna Abe is a PhD student in the Human Genetics program at Vanderbilt University.
+She is completing her graduate thesis on genetic regulation of gene expression across DNA variants and functional contexts.
+Her research interests lie in the fields of single-cell biology, computational biology, and statistical genetics.
+Her work involves the development of cell-type specific genetic models to characterize the dynamics of gene expression regulation.

 Symphony I, Loews Hotel
 November 5, 2023
 3:00p - 4:30p